inner-clarity/InnerSight/docs/en/sacerdocio_salud_mental_apropiado.md

 The Church has consistently established that medical conditions, physical disabilities, or health circumstances do not affect priesthood dignity.
 This includes:

 - Members who require medical devices
-- People with neurological or psychiatric conditions
+- People with neurological or psychiatric conditions (including Tourette Syndrome, autism, ADHD)
 - Individuals with specific personal care needs
 - Those who require medication for mental health
+- People with neurological differences that require specific self-regulation mechanisms

 ## Harmony with "The Family: A Proclamation to the World"